 It’s finally time for that first taste.
 Take a small sip, just enough to coat your tongue.
 Resist the urge to swallow right away.
 Instead, let the bourbon roll around in your mouth for a few seconds.
 This is sometimes called the “Kentucky Chew.”
 What flavors hit you first?
 Is it sweet, spicy, or smoky?
 That initial sip is often the most intense, especially with a higher-proof bourbon, as it gets your palate accustomed to the alcohol.
 Don’t worry if it feels a bit strong at first.
 Subsequent sips will reveal much more of the bourbon’s character and nuanced details.

-Step 4: Notice the Finish
+Step 4: Describe the Finish

 The finish is all about the aftertaste, the flavors and sensations that linger after you’ve swallowed.
 Is it long and warm, or short and crisp?
 Many bourbon lovers talk about the “Kentucky Hug,” which is that pleasant, warming feeling that spreads through your chest.
 Pay attention to how the flavors evolve.
 Does the sweetness fade into a spicy note, or does a hint of oak stick around?
 Thinking about the finish of the bourbon helps you appreciate the full journey of the spirit, from the first look to the final, lingering taste.
 It’s the perfect end to your tasting.